mparticle-integrations/mparticle-android-integration-leanplum/README.md

 ### Adding the integration

-1. The Leanplum Kit requires that you add Appboy's Maven server to your buildscript:
+1. The Leanplum Kit requires that you add Leanplum's Maven server to your buildscript:

     ```
     repositories {